HOLIDAY HOME AND VILLA RENTALS IN KEFALONIA SINCE 2008

 Eat & Drink

-There are plenty of options in Fiskardo for eating and drinking - too many to list here! - with some places serving traditional Greek food and others offering a more international menu.
 The best thing to do is to take a stroll around the harbour, chat to the taverna staff and browse a few menus to see what takes your fancy.

-One thing you will find in almost all the tavernas is fresh fish.
 When ordering fresh fish do check the price as it is usually charged by the kilo and some types can be very expensive.
 You may find that you pay more to eat on the water front in Fiskardo but often the food is no different to those places set back from the water.

 Tipping is not expected but most people do offer about 10%.